yohman/24W-UP221/Weeks/Week04 Open data/readme.md

 </xl>
 <br>

-<p style="text-align: left"> <font size ="12">
+<p style="text-align: left"> <font size ="6">
-Pick two days and two hour time slots that work for you for virtual office hours.
+I am currently hosting office hours after class for one hour from 8 pm to 9 pm.
+Please pick one additional day and time that works for you on this Google Poll.
+If Monday after class does not work for the majority of you, pick two days and two hour time slots that work for you for virtual office hours.
 I am also available via email and slack.</font></p>

 ##
 <xl>